krachzack/atolla/protocol/doc/Atolla Protocol.md

 descriptions of the error.

 ## Security
+The Atolla protocol is not particularly security aware.
+For example, it provides no means for authentication or access control.
+Such functionality might be added in future versions.

-Here are some recommendations for implementors to provide some mimimum security:
+Nonetheless, here are some recommendations for implementors to provide some mimimum security:

 * check lengths sent by clients for overflows before using them to access memory.